 With the generosity of Lambda Nu’s Graduate Brothers, the chapter house received a $1.9 million renovation in 2011.
 This complete renovation included:

-- installation of fire sprinklers,
+- installation of fire sprinklers

-- monitored fire alarm,
+- monitored fire alarm

-- carbon monoxide detection system,
+- carbon monoxide detection system

-- updated heating and new air conditioning,
+- updated heating and new air conditioning

-- energy-efficient windows,
+- energy-efficient windows

-- wireless internet, computer networking and wireless network printer,
+- wireless internet, computer networking and wireless network printer

-- new electrical system,
+- new electrical system

-- new plumbing and bathrooms,
+- new plumbing and bathrooms

-- suite-style room layout,
+- suite-style room layout

-- new kitchen appliances,
+- new kitchen appliances

-- new furniture, dressers, beds and mattresses.
+- new furniture, dressers, beds and mattresses

-The living room, complete with leather furniture and a flat screen TV, serves as a gather place for brothers and guests.
-The large conference table at the back of this room is used for studying and meetings.
+The living room, complete with leather furniture and a flat screen TV, serves as a gathering place for brothers and guests.
+The large conference table at the back of the room is used for studying and meetings.
 A computer lab houses the network printer that members can use from anywhere on the University network.
 WiFi is available throughout the chapter house (as part of the University’s overall network).
-Lambda Nu’s housemother has an apartment on 1st floor and is there to provide support and guidance to members and pledges.
+Lambda Nu’s housemother has an apartment on the 1st floor and is there to provide support and guidance to members and pledges.